Home

 They can be used on counter tops, sofas, chairs, speaker grills, screen doors, curtains, furniture, carpets and more.
 Sticky Paws come in 2" X 12" regular size, or an extra large 9" X 12" size for larger areas.
 They can also be used for inappropriate elimination problems.

-You can use them, however, on cardboard sheets, making it easy to move them from one area to another if needed.
+You can use them (or standard double-sided tape), however, on cardboard sheets, making it easy to move them from one area to another if needed.
 This works for counter tops, stair wells, window sills, carpets, and areas where your cat has urinated or defecated inappropriately.

 Keeping cats away from wires